OnClick

 ---|

 OnClick is an Attribute of a Button or Picture object.
 It contains an expression that gets evaluated when you click the button or picture.
 It enables the user to perform actions beyond simply evaluating variables.
-In addition to allowing any kind of expression that you can use in a Definition attribute, it can also assign a value to a global variable using the := operator, creating "side effect" that is not permitted in a standard definition.
+In addition to allowing any kind of expression that you can use in a Definition attribute, it can also assign a value to a global variable using the := operator, creating a side effect that is not permitted in a standard definition.

 The OnClick expression is always evaluated in mid-mode.